4S1ght/Soybean/README.md

 One of Soybean's core features is consolidating all your processes into a single terminal window.
 Using the `cp` object in the Soybean config, you can easily set up multiple different instances of compilers, bundlers and different tasks.

 Although having all your processes print out to the same terminal might seem messy at first, it saves lots of time switching between terminal windows/tabs looking at possible issues.
-This also lets you spot any problems at an instant instead.
+Instead, everything can be spotted at an instant.

 ```js
 Soybean({